zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/xml/xml-adb.md

 ## **STEP 4**: Insert XML record.

-1. Let's take a count of the rows we have currently and then do a insert.
+1. Issue the query below to count the number rows we have currently and then do a insert

     ```
     <copy>